EventStore/documentation/docs/v6/event-sourcing/entities-as-streams.md

 ![State-oriented flow](./images/command-flow-state-based.png)

-In case our application uses Ports and Adapters architecture, we would have an application service, which handles the command:
+If our application uses a Ports and Adapters architecture, we would have an application service, which handles the command:

 ```csharp